Tycho

 RUST_LOG=info cargo run --release --example quickstart --swapper-pk $PK

-How the Quickstart works
+How the quickstart works

-The quickstart is a minimal example of how to:
+The quickstart shows you how to:

 4. Encode a swap to swap 1 WETH against the best pool.